kant/cdnjs/CONTRIBUTING.md

 4. You **must** do `npm test` under the root directory of this project to make sure everything is fine.
  * Please refer to [Install npm test dependencies](https://github.com/cdnjs/cdnjs/blob/master/README.md#install-npm-test-dependencies) & [Run npm test to check all is well](https://github.com/cdnjs/cdnjs/blob/master/README.md#run-npm-test-to-check-all-is-well).

-5. For those libs can use auto-update, we should add [auto-update config](https://github.com/cdnjs/cdnjs/blob/master/documents/autoupdate.md) for it, so that we can pull the new versions automatically, as the first pull request to add a lib, you should still add its real files, unless you would like to try the method below to add a new library by a single package.json, or you won't pass the test.
+5. For those libs can use auto-update, we should add [auto-update config](https://github.com/cdnjs/cdnjs/blob/master/documents/autoupdate.md) for it, so that we can pull the new versions automatically, as the first pull request to add a lib, you should still add its real files, unless you would like to try the method below to add a new library by a single `package.json`, or you won't pass the test.

 ### e. adding a new library by a single package.json

-CDNJS now supports adding a new library by a single `package.json`: you just need to add a valid CDNJS package.json with npm/git auto-update config, and remove its `version` field in `package.json`, and we'll handle the remaining works.
+CDNJS now supports adding a new library by a single `package.json`: you just need to add a valid CDNJS `package.json` with npm/git auto-update config, and remove its `version` field in `package.json`, and we'll handle the remaining works.

 * [Fork the cdnjs repo](https://github.com/cdnjs/cdnjs/fork) to your own GitHub account.
-* Click the "Branch: master" dropdown, enter the name of the library being added, and choose "Create branch <LIBRARY_NAME> from master".
+* Click the `Branch: master` dropdown, enter the name of the library being added, and choose `Create branch <LIBRARY_NAME> from master`.
 * Go to `ajax/libs` directory.
-* Click "Create new file".
+* Click `Create new file`.
-* Enter `<LIBRARY_NAME>/package.json`, compose a valid [`package.json`] for the library being added, enter commit message and click "Commit new file".
+* Enter `<LIBRARY_NAME>/package.json`, compose a valid [`package.json`] for the library being added, enter commit message and click `Commit new file`.
 * Submit a pull request.

 Note that you should have a `filename` to point to the main file of a lib, if that file is not minified, please still use `filename.min.js` or `filename.min.css` structure naming, we'll do the minify job.